dailymotion/vast-client-js/docs/api/vast-parser.md

  * **`data: Object`** - One (or more) Object containing additional data

 ### fetchVAST(url, options)
 Fetches a VAST document for the given url.
-Returns a `Promise` which resolves or rejects according to the result of the request.
+Returns a `Promise` which resolves with the fetched xml or rejects with an error, according to the result of the request.

 #### Parameters
  * **`url: String`** - The url to request the VAST document